Morning Sickness Times Ten – Brianna’s Story

 Going Into Labor

 Seven days before she was due, Brianna went into labor.
-She and her husband live a bit far from Cherokee Women’s Health and Northside Hospital Cherokee but she wanted to deliver there because of all of the providers who had seen and helped her.
+She and her husband live a bit far from Cherokee Women’s Health and Northside Hospital Cherokee but she wanted to deliver there because of all of the physicians and advanced practice providers who had seen and helped her.
 However, nature had another plan.
 Brianna’s labor came so fast that she had to deliver closer to home.

 Brianna gave birth to a beautiful healthy seven-pound baby girl, whom she and her husband named Brielle.
 Brielle is about to start kindergarten soon and Brianna still vividly remembers all that she went through with her pregnancy.